bitcoincore-dev/escrow-core/README.md

 To start, each deposit account is a time-locked 2-of-2 taproot address.
 All deposits are guaranteed refundable, and the script path is only revealed in a worst-case scenario.

-In addition, the 2-of-2 address is constructed using an extended version of the musig2 protocol to optimize for non-interactive signing of a batch of transactions.
-This protocol is compatible with BIP327, and does not comprimise on any of the security features in the specification.
+In addition, this address is constructed using an extended version of the musig2 protocol, optimized for non-interactive signing a batch of transactions.
+This protocol is compatible with BIP327 and does not comprimise on any of the security features in the specification.

 ```ts
 interface DepositData {